 We asked the College Place School District if the school system will consider changing it’s policy allowing knives following today’s incident.
 The school system has not returned our calls or emails.

-This article has been updated with additional information and updates gathered following the initial publication.
-It is an active and developing story and we will bring additional details once we have those available.
+This article has been updated with additional information occurring following the initial publication.

 College Place Police Report: View PDF